The Circular Economy Development Center

 Funding

 The Circular Economy Development Center was established by the Colorado state legislature via HB22-1159 to grow existing markets; create new markets; and provide necessary infrastructure, systems, logistics, and marketing to create a sustainable circular economy for recycled commodities in Colorado.
-The CEDC is funded through two programs housed at the Colorado Department of Public Health and Environment: the Front Range Waste Diversion Program (CRS 25-16.5-111) and the Recycling Resources Economic Opportunity Program (CRS 25-16.5-106.5).
+The CEDC is funded through the Colorado Circular Communities (C3) Enterprise housed at the Colorado Department of Public Health and Environment.

 Satellite Offices